Have you ever heard engineers say, "that doesn't sound right; something's broken," based on how a piece of equipment sounds?

 What is predictive maintenance?
 (PdM)

-Using this data and predefined failure modes, PdM estimates the time of equipment failure, what exactly is failing, and recommendations to fix it.
+Using historical asset performance and maintenance histories and predefined failure modes, PdM estimates the time of equipment failure, what exactly is failing, and recommendations to fix it.

 This way, organizations are aware of potential problems and can line up resources to fix them just before equipment fails.